Greenpeace staff to work for free after India blocks funds

 Prasad, who is overseeing the crackdown against NGOs, said the action against Greenpeace in April exposed the extent of fraud in civil society groups.

-The government has also placed the Ford Foundation, a prominent private U.S. foundation that makes grants to Indian non-governmental organisations (NGOs), on a watch list.
+The government has also placed the Ford Foundation, a prominent private U.S. foundation that makes grants to Indian non-governmental organizations (NGOs), on a watch list.

 It has also appointed auditors to investigate the finances of charities funded by the foundation run by Microsoft co-founder Bill Gates and his wife, Melinda.